JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-01-26-hard-drive-book-review.md

 ### From dorm to global domination

 It was very interesting to learn the complete story of a company that started in a dorm and became a huge international corporation.
-There aren’t many stories like this and learning one was very valuable for me.
+There aren’t many stories like this, and learning one was very valuable for me.

 For example, I didn’t know that the real breakthrough came for Microsoft with the MS-DOS contract from IBM.

-What surprised me as well was that Apple invited Microsoft for a secret Macintosh preview so that Microsoft could start working on office apps for it.
-Releasing the Macintosh with an office suite was making the product much more valuable on the market.
-As a result, Microsoft was later suspected of “stealing” some ideas from Apple for their operating system.
+What surprised me as well was that Apple invited Microsoft to a secret Macintosh preview so that Microsoft could start working on office apps for it.
+Releasing the Macintosh with an office suite made the product much more valuable on the market.
+As a result, Microsoft was later suspected of “stealing” some ideas from Apple for its operating system.
 But the fact is that at some point, Microsoft and Apple were friends.
 And Bill Gates and Steve Jobs definitely had a good connection.
 If you think about it, it’s really surprising considering how antagonistic some Microsoft and Apple fans are.

-### You can achieve succes without being a workaholic
+### You can achieve success without being a workaholic

 While Gates was the workaholic type, Paul Allen, the other Microsoft founder, was much more laid back.
 He enjoyed playing the guitar and left Microsoft duties after being diagnosed with cancer.
 He didn't want to work himself to death.
 It’s a positive counterbalance to Gates's image.
 It proves you don’t necessarily have to hustle to achieve success in tech.